 - When a plumbing appliance or fixture fails, it likely means that high pressure may have caused damage to seals and pumps.

-To avoid having costly damage to your pipes, joints, seals, washers, as well as your plumbing fixtures and appliances, and you experience any of the above, have the water PSI tested.
+To avoid having costly damage to your pipes, joints, seals, washers, as well as your plumbing fixtures and appliances, and if you experience any of the above, have the water PSI tested.
 This only takes a few minutes, and the gauge is fairly inexpensive.
 A test of your piping systems PSI is best left to a professional, but it can certainly be a DIY task.
 If you have burst lines or ruptured hoses (this also includes any lines going to the appliances such as dishwashers and ice makers), serious damage can occur.

 Preventing plumbing problems is a lot less expensive than having to do damage control after the fact.
 Of course, if you are already experiencing some noises in your pipes or other red flags that indicate you may have a high water pressure issue, call Balkan immediately.
 We can find the problem and fix it to reduce extensive injury from occurring.
 Contact us and learn more!